Windows81/Roblox-Freedom-Distribution/README.md

 '''
 ```

-Nobody cares what name you give the function.
-RFD should be smart enough to figure out what you're using.
+Nobody cares what _name_ you give the function.
+RFD should be smart enough to figure it out.

 In Python mode, RFD assigns global constants for your convenience.